-The OIG reviewed KPMG LLP's reports and related documentation and made necessary inquiries of its representatives.
+The OIG reviewed KPMG's report and related documentation and made necessary inquiries of its representatives.
 Our review, as differentiated from an audit in accordance with Government Auditing Standards, was not intended to enable us to express, and we do not express, an opinion on the FPI's financial statements, conclusions about the effectiveness of internal control, conclusions on whether the FPI's financial management systems substantially complied with FFMIA, or conclusions on compliance and other matters.
-KPMG LLP is responsible for the attached auditors' reports dated November 6, 2017, and the conclusions expressed in the reports.
-However, our review disclosed no instances where KPMG LLP did not comply, in all material respects, with auditing standards generally accepted in the United States of America.
+KPMG is responsible for the attached auditors' report dated November 5, 2018, and the conclusions expressed in the report.
+However, our review disclosed no instances where KPMG did not comply, in all material respects, with auditing standards generally accepted in the United States of America.